 Used port

-The default implementation of WireGuard uses UDP port 51820, something that most competent network administrators will close on public networks for security reasons.
+The default implementation of WireGuard VPN protocol uses UDP port 51820, something that most competent network administrators will close on public networks for security reasons.
 The default port used by HTTPS, port 443, which is WireGuard, doesn't support the one left open for general Internet connectivity.

 Stability issues